 Strengthening cultural connections between Asia & Europe

-While celebrating the artistic diversity of the ASEM Partners, the Festival locates culture alongside youth and media projects, being organised in conjunction with ASEMFMM14.
+While celebrating the artistic diversity of the ASEM Partners, the Festival located culture alongside youth and media projects, being organised in conjunction with ASEMFMM14.